What Is a Brand Guide and What’s the Proper Way to Utilize It?

 3. We offer more than just one-off multifamily branding projects.

-Looking for a jack of all trades agency that specializes in exactly what your property needs?
+Are you looking for a jack-of-all-trades agency that specializes in precisely what your property needs?
 You’ve come to the right place.

 We know that a great brand and name is recognizable, unique, meaningful, and can stand the test of time; it goes beyond just the apartment logo stamped across promotional items.
 Through research and brand strategy, we help build a multifamily brand that connects with your customers.

-At Criterion.B, we take your mission, vision, and goals and translate that into a design that will fuel the direction and growth of your new property.
-Investing the time into the development of your multifamily brand will not only align your internal and external audiences but will drive tangible results to your bottom line.
+At Criterion.B, we take your mission, vision, and goals and translate them into a design that will fuel the direction and growth of your new property.
+Investing time into developing your multifamily brand will align your internal and external audiences and drive tangible results to your bottom line.